chenyuntc/csm-training/README.md

 **Does it support other languages?**

-The model has some capacity for non-English languages due to data contamination in the training data, but it likely won't do well.
+The base `sesame/csm-1b` model has some capacity for non-English languages due to data contamination in the training data, but performance may vary.

+The provided `main.py` script demonstrates fine-tuning for Chinese using the `yycc/csm-1b-chinese` checkpoint and the `EmiliaIterableDataset`.
+You can adapt this script for other languages and datasets.

 ## Misuse and abuse ⚠️